Things to Do Outside this Fall

 The River Valley is Calling

 The North Saskatchewan River Valley in autumn is a sight unlike any other.
 The river valley has over 150 km of trails that are perfect for jogging, cycling, and taking in the picturesque city vistas.
-Not sure where to start?
-Check out a few of our favourite trails here.

 Explore Indigenous Edmonton